softindex/uikernel/docs/docs/bulk-operations.md

     super(props);
     this.state = {
       model: model,
-      blackMode: false, // state for toggle button (Select all / Clear all)
+      bulkMode: false, // state for toggle button (Select all / Clear all)
       selectedNum: 0
     };
     this.onSelectedChange = this.onSelectedChange.bind(this);